 since the majority of families would have approximately

 the same distance to drive to the grave.

 In memory of Edward, his parents had a headstone placed at the Berea Christian Church Cemetery, off the Mackville Road, about four miles southwest of Harrodsburg.

-Edward's sister, Mary Lyle, flew two flags in front of her house in memory of her baby brother.
+It should be mentioned, that Edward's sister, Mary Lyle, flew two flags in front of her house in memory of her baby brother.
 She flew the flags both day and night, summer and winter.
 After she died in 1974, her family sold the house.
 The last thing to come down, from in-front of the house, were the flags.